CalTransRoads & Transportation

 Everythingtothenorthstory

-The only actual current information I could find were not on MendoReady at all, they were press releases I got about road closures.
-Those were delivered to me by Caltrans, announcing that the Navarro and the Garcia had both flooded out State Route 1 and State Route 128 and now that State Route 1 is closed where they and we (but never the other media) have been telling you this would happen.
+The only truly current information I could find didn’t come from MendoReady at all — it came from Caltrans press releases.
+Those updates announced that both the Navarro and the Garcia had flooded out State Route 1 and State Route 128.
+And now State Route 1 is closed exactly where Caltrans — and we (but never the other media) — have been warning it would.

-Call you say?
-Maybe someone has a full day to devote to that chore?
+“Call,” you say?
+Maybe someone out there has a full day to devote to that chore.

-Calling to get info from the county is a chore of a chore of a chore.
-They don’t call back, the info is skimpy.
-I long for some computer model that would tell us Coastal denizens what to expect from the current atmospheric rivers combined with king tides.
+Trying to get real‑time information from the county is a chore of a chore of a chore.
+Calls go unanswered, messages aren’t returned, and the information you do get is skimpy at best.
+I find myself wishing for a computer model that could tell coastal residents what to expect when atmospheric rivers collide with king tides.

-During the two Tsunmai events that turned out to be a bust, but that wasnt for sure, I got zippo information from the county.
-I broadcast and write info but relied on Berekely professors and state resources.
-The city of Fort Bragg is good about putting out sandbags, although I dont need those myself.
+During the two tsunami events that thankfully turned out to be non‑events — but weren’t guaranteed to be — I received zero useful information from the county.
+I broadcast and wrote updates, but relied entirely on Berkeley professors and state resources.
+The City of Fort Bragg does a good job putting out sandbags, although I don’t need those myself.

 Tides this week

-Just not loving the automation of everything about now.
+I’m just not loving the automation of everything right now.

 Start your day with Company Juice in Fort Bragg, California